 - N user item data structures, composed by:

 - 1 allowed buffer size, as integer

-- 1 allowed max frequency, as double
+- 1 allowed max frequency, as double Edition note: A further global frequency limit could also be imposed by the Server, depending on Edition and License Type.
+To know what features are enabled by your license, please see the License tab of the Monitoring Dashboard (by default, available at /dashboard).

 - 1 allowed modes, as Mode array